New Zealand's tax credit problem: we know it exists. So why aren't we claiming it?

 What would change if we fixed this?

 More people claiming the credit means more money flowing, and it also sends a powerful signal: your generosity matters, and the system supports it.

-Our practice and international research tells us that the tax credit can be a powerful enabler for more giving.
+Research tells us that the tax credit can be a powerful enabler for more giving.
 A streamlined, near-instant credit system wouldn't just reduce administration, it would make generosity more equitable, reinforcing participation across all income groups, not just those with the time and resources to navigate the system.

 Reducing friction in the tax credit process isn't just an administrative improvement.
 It's a statement about equity and about who philanthropy is for, and it's central to whether the system does, in fact, encourage even more generosity.